 Cultural social change

 Social change always brings change with it.
-As institutions of learning and research, universities offer an important opportunity not only to recognize and identify these restructuring processes, but also to actively shape them.
-By promoting interdisciplinary collaboration, inclusive education and innovative research, universities can tackle future challenges and create an inspiring environment in which knowledge is generated not only by students and staff, but by society as a whole.
+As institutions of learning and research, universities offer an important opportunity not only to recognize and identify these restructuring processes, but also to play an active role in shaping them.
+By promoting interdisciplinary collaboration, inclusive education and innovative research, universities can tackle future challenges and create an inspiring environment in which knowledge is generated not only by students and staff, but by society as a whole. (see University Development Strategy)

 What do we want?

 Society is undergoing a process of transformation in the face of global crises and far-reaching changes.
 The resulting social change must be absorbed and actively supported by universities.
-As carriers of social knowledge, universities are places that make an active contribution to solving current challenges through research and teaching.
+As carriers of social knowledge, universities are places that develop an active contribution to solving current challenges through research and teaching. (cf. Excellence Strategy)

 Where do we want to go?